THE EVENT PLANNER

 Think of your maid or matron of honor as your second in command.
 It’s their responsibility to assist you with any major wedding planning decisions that your partner is not directly involved in, such as wedding dress selection.
 They’ll also likely be in charge of the bridal shower, bachelorette party, and most bridal party communication.
 The best maid or matron of honor is highly organized, great at communication, and genuinely interested in helping your wedding come together as perfectly as possible.

-Maid of honor jobs and duties range from hilarious to practical.
+Maid/Matron of honor jobs and duties range from hilarious to practical.
 They can even be a mixture of both, like holding your wedding gown up as you use the restroom.
 Here are some fair expectations you can have for anyone who accepts this role in your bridal party:

-Act as the team lead for the rest of the bridal party, answering questions and sharing announcements or reminders as needed.
+• Act as the team lead for the rest of the bridal party, answering questions and sharing announcements or reminders as needed.

-Organize and help pay for the bachelorette party.
+• Organize and help pay for the bachelorette party.

-Join you for wedding dress shopping and give their opinion, if you ask them for it.
+• Join you for wedding dress shopping and give their opinion, if you ask them for it.

-Give a toast at the reception.
+• Give a toast at the rehearsal dinner (avoid doing speeches at the reception!)

-Get (and keep) the party going at all times by setting the tone, dancing the night away, and ensuring you enjoy yourself as much as possible.
+• Get (and keep) the party going at all times by setting the tone, dancing the night away, and ensuring you enjoy yourself as much as possible.

 How to choose a maid of honor